gitluky/jobbyboard/README.md

 Clone this repository and run $'bundle install' to get the required gems listed in the Gemfile.
 Run $rails db:migrate to set up the database.
 For mock user account data: a) Adjust the data in the seed file b) Run $rails db:seed

-config/ssl folder requires server.crt and server.key files to start the Rails server in HTTPS.

 **Requires redux_devtools: https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd OR simply remove it from the compose function in index.js

 Contributing Bug reports and pull requests are welcome on GitHub at https://github.com/gitluky/jobbyboard.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.